-Section 294 provides a general entitlement to election funding for each first preference vote given for a candidate in a House of Representatives or Senate group election.
+Section 294 provides a general entitlement to election funding for each first preference vote given for a candidate for the House of Representatives or a candidate or group for the Senate in a federal election.

 Election funding entitlements are calculated by multiplying the number of formal first preference votes received by relevant candidates or Senate groups by the funding rate applicable to the period in which an election is held.